Retropaint/skelform_dev_docs/src/constructing_armature.md

    // 3.
    localAngle := jointAngle - baseAngle;

-   // constraints based on bone
+   // constraints based on bone.
-   var constraintMin float
-   var constraintMax float
-   switch IkFamily.constraint {
+   // numbers may have to be swapped. var constraintMin float var constraintMax float switch IkFamily.constraint {